Clogging and avalanches in quasi-two-dimensional emulsion hopper flow: Acknowledgments

 \section{Acknowledgments}

-This work was financially supported by NSF grant NSF(CBET-1336401) and Petroleum Research Fund (47970-AC9), administered by the American Chemical Society.
-We thank K.~Dahmen, C.~Orellana, and I.~Zuriguel for helpful discussions.
+This material is based upon work supported by the National Science Foundation under Grant No. CBET-1336401 (X.H. and K.W.D.) and CBET-2002815 (E.R.W.)
+The work was also partially supported at an early stage by the Petroleum Research Fund (47970-AC9), administered by the American Chemical Society.
+We thank J.~Burton, K.~Dahmen, C.~Orellana, D.~Young, and I.~Zuriguel for helpful discussions.